This Taco Pizza with Carne Asada and Roasted Corn is sure to become a family favorite. Try it now while corn is in season!

 Now that summer is in full swing and corn is everywhere, I was excited to pair it with one of my favorite meats on a yummy taco pizza.
 At my local King Soopers grocery store they set out a large garbage bin next to the corn on the cob bin.

 It makes it very convenient to shuck the corn before you take it home.
 When I buy a lot of corn I’d rather leave the mess in the garbage can at the store rather than shucking the corn in my kitchen.
 All those husks take up a lot of space!

 I took a poll on my insta-stories and asked if you prefer to shuck corn at the store or at home and it seems that most people shuck corn at home.
 I’m wondering if it is because your store does not offer the option to shuck in the store?
 I love that King Soopers has the option.

-King Soopers and City Market locations also sell corn already shucked for customer’s convenience as well — so customers can buy it already shucked and packaged together, shuck it themselves in-store, or take some corn on the cob home and shuck at home.
+King Soopers and City Market locations also sell corn already shucked for the customer’s convenience.
+This means you have the option to buy it already shucked and packaged together, shuck it yourself in-store, or take some corn on the cob home and shuck at home.

 - 4 tablespoons melted butter

 - 1 lime, juiced

 - ½ cup sliced red onion